 Before writing your cover letter, take the time to research the company and the job requirements.
 Look at the company’s website, social media accounts, and any other relevant information you can find.
 This will help you understand the company’s culture, mission, and values, and tailor your letter to fit the company’s needs.

-Personalize your cover letter
+Personalize your letter

 Avoid using a generic cover letter that you send to every job you apply to.
 Instead, customize your letter to fit the company and job you are applying for.
 Use the information you gathered during your research to show the employer that you are genuinely interested in the company and the position.

-Use the appropriate tone
+Use appropriate tone

 Customize the letter